Dialing back on energy is a calculated effort that adds up

-Western is taking a strategic approach to reducing energy consumption on campus this summer.
-The measures come in direct response to a utility repayment fee, known as the Global Adjustment (GA) tax that accounts for roughly $7 million of the university’s $16 million electricity bill.
+For a third straight summer, Western is taking a strategic approach to reducing energy consumption on campus.
+The measures come in direct response to a utility repayment fee, known as the Global Adjustment (GA) tax that accounts for roughly half of the university’s $17.5 million electricity bill.
 Read more, Announcement from Facilities Management

-In order to prevent electricity shortages, a reserve of approximately 1,400 megawatts (MW) is always on stand-by.
-Since the Independent Electricity System Operator (IESO) over-estimates Ontario’s need for power as an insurance policy, they must make up for the extra money they are paying electricity generators each day.
+In order to prevent electricity shortages in the province, a reserve of approximately 1,400 megawatts (MW) is always on stand-by.
+While the Independent Electricity System Operator (IESO) over-estimates Ontario’s need for power, they must make up for the added cost they are paying for the surplus electricity each day.

-The GA tax was created by the IESO to recoup those costs, applying extra fees to large energy users on days inwhich energy is in the greatest demand - or peak days.
+The Global Adjustment (GA) tax was created by the IESO to recoup those costs, applying extra fees to large energy users on days inwhich energy is in the greatest demand - also known as, peak days.
 This equates to more than $8 billion across Ontario.
 At Western, of the $16 million energy costs, roughly $7 million of that total goes to the university's contribution to the GA.

 Typically, peak days are directly associated with outdoor air temperature.
 The warmer weather increases the demand for the chilled water needed to condition the air on main campus.
 This system is by far our greatest consumer of electricity throughout the summer.

 This year, Facilities Management’s solution for mitigating the impact of the GA will be much the same.
-The Division will reduce the air conditioning in as many buildings as possible from 2-6 p.m. beginning mid-June until the end of August.
+The Division will reduce the air conditioning in as many buildings as possible during IESO peak hours.
+Customers may experience mildly warmer conditions from mid-June until the end of August.
 The Division acknowledges that certain areas of research and study require climate standards and every step will be taken with those groups to maintain that service level.

 Campus community members are encouraged to engage in the following types of initiatives to contribute to our general sustainability on an ongoing basis.